watchthehit/btfree/BetFreeApp/README.md

 - **Text Tertiary**: Medium Gray (#767B91) in both modes
 - **Divider**: Light Gray (#E1E2E8) in light mode, Dark Gray (#3D4259) in dark mode

+## Logo Design

+The BetFree app features a text-based logo that visually represents the core mission of the application:

+- The word "Bet" appears with a strikethrough, symbolizing "no more betting"
+- The word "Free" is highlighted in vibrant teal (#64FFDA), emphasizing the concept of freedom
+- A partial circular accent in teal suggests movement and breaking free
+- The logo is set against a circular dark background for strong contrast
+- This design directly communicates the app's purpose while maintaining visual appeal

 ## Project Structure

 The project is structured as a Swift Package that can be easily integrated into your Xcode project: